browserengineering/book/book/rendering-architecture.md

 * Scheduling a rendering pipeline frame every 16ms

-* Drawing to the screen after the rendering pipeline is done, and initiating
+* Drawing to the screen after the rendering pipeline is done
-* load of a web page

 * Listening to mouse and keyboard events